~ The Ebenezer Foundry of

 The Chartist movement was something with which Watkins was also heavily engaged.

 We know that Watkins had plenty of time for writing & for his political activities since he was wealthy enough not to need to work.
-He told Elliott that he had £80 a year from his father who he described as a Rothschild worth £40,000 a year – a considerable amount.
+He told Elliott that he had 80 pounds a year from his father who he described as a Rothschild worth 40,000 pounds a year - a considerable amount.

 Another play by Watkins appeared in 1839 or 1840 & was called “Yorkshire Tragedy.”
 The subject was the Poor Law.
 The Corn Law Rhymer declared that it was “an impressive commentary on the time.”
 Also in 1840, Watkins produced a drama called “Robin Hood.”